-For the purpose of this 3-year-old schedule, we will begin the day at 8 a.m., however, the start of your day very much depends on your needs.
+For this 3-year-old schedule, we will begin the day at 8 a.m.
+However, the start of your day depends very much on your needs.

-I found that waking her up earlier than 8 a.m. made her cranky, and waking he up later than that pushed her nap too late into the afternoon, which was counterproductive.
+I found that waking her up earlier than 8 a.m. made her cranky, and waking her up later pushed her nap too late into the afternoon, which was counterproductive.

 8:15 a.m.- Breakfast

 Breakfast is next on the schedule.
-My daughter loves breakfast, so it often went pretty smooth.
+My daughter loves breakfast, so it often goes pretty smooth.

 Some mornings during breakfast I also allowed her to watch cartoons.
 That helped keep her entertained while I got a few things ready for the day and grabbed a bite to eat myself.

 Some of her breakfast favorites at the time were (and some still are):

 My son has oats allergies, so we are an oat-free family, but that is another great breakfast go-too for 3-year-olds.
 Yogurt is another great breakfast option, but she likes her yogurt as a snack instead.

 8:45 a.m.- Getting Ready For The Day

 Once breakfast is done is time to get ready for the day.